ViaScientific/vfoundry-training/demo_developer_tutorial.md

 </pre>

   **5.** Now, we are ready to enter the inputs we defined for the pipeline.
-Click the Run Settings tab and enter the inputs.
-Please choose the "Manually" tab and enter the location of the bed file.
+  Click the `Run Settings` tab to enter bed file.
+Please choose the "Manually" tab to enter the location of the bed file.

 ```
 bedFile:  s3://viascientific/run_data/genome_data/mousetest/mm10/refseq_170804/genes/genes.bed